-The AV receiver can upconvert component video and composite video sources for display on a TV connected to HDMI OUT.
+The AV receiver can upconvert component video and composite video sources for display on a TV connected to the HDMI output(s).
 However, if the picture quality of the source is poor, upconversion may make the picture worse or disappear altogether.